kitzmiller/tlsscan/README.md

       --protocols LIST  A space seperated list of protocols.
 Defaults to detected openssl s_client capability.
                         Example: --protocols "tls1 tls1_1"
+      --sni HOSTNAME    Use HOSTNAME as the Server Name Indicator value.
       --starttls PROTO  Use starttls for given PROTO, assumed with standard ports.
       -v, --version     Show version information.